storinka/invoke-docs/docs/guide/methods.md

 }
 ```

-To register the method simply put its class with name in `setup`:
+To register the method put its name and class within `setup`:

 ```php
 use Invoke\Invoke;